zone117x/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

         kubectl get po --namespace kong

-4. Once all pods are running, open Kong Manager in your browser at [https://kong.7f000001.nip.io](https://kong.7f000001.nip.io).
+4. Once all pods are running, open Kong Manager in your browser at [https://kong.127-0-0-1.nip.io](https://kong.127-0-0-1.nip.io).
+The [nip.io](https://nip.io) domain is a service that automatically resolves the cluster's domain to localhost.
-        > This may take

 5. Log in with the Super Admin username and password combination: `kong_admin`:`kong`